Akai01/IntermittentDemand.jl/README.md

 observations.

-The package currently includes functions for forecasting intermittent time series using several methods, including Croston’s method, Syntetos-Boylan Approximation 1 and 2, Shale-Boylan-Johnston method, and more.
-Additionally, the package provides API for piloting the implemented methods.
+The package currently includes functions for forecasting intermittent time series using following methods: Croston’s method, Syntetos-Boylan Approximation, Shale-Boylan-Johnston method.
+Additionally, the package provides API for plotting the implemented methods.

 To install “IntermittentDemand”, you can clone the repository directly from GitHub.
 Open a Julia REPL and enter the following